 Meet the Trustees

-Matt is the founding chair of Trade School Industries Trust.
+Nic is a the Chair of Trade School Industries.

 Alison is a chaplain at Rimutaka Prison and a community worker in Naenae.